John Young (astronaut)

+Young is the only astronaut to have flown in four different classes of NASA spacecraft: Gemini, the Apollo command module, the Apollo Lunar Module, and the Space Shuttle.

+He was one of only two astronauts, along with Ken Mattingly, his command module pilot during the Apollo 16 mission, to fly on both an Apollo mission and a Space Shuttle mission, and the only astronaut to walk on the Moon and fly on the Space Shuttle.
+Young served as Chief of the Astronaut Office from 1974 to 1987, and retired from NASA in 2004, after 42 years of service.

 Early years and education

-John Watts Young was born at St. Luke's Hospital in San Francisco, California, on September 24, 1930, to William Young, a civil engineer, and Wanda Young (née Howland).
+John Watts Young was born at St. Luke's Hospital in San Francisco, California, on September 24, 1930, to William Hugh Young, a civil engineer, and Wanda Young (née Howland).
 His father lost his job during the Great Depression, and the family moved to Cartersville, Georgia, in 1932.
 In 1936, the family moved to Orlando, Florida, where he attended Princeton Elementary School.
 When Young was five years old, his mother was diagnosed with schizophrenia and taken to Florida State Hospital.
 Soon after the attack on Pearl Harbor, Young's father joined the U.S. Navy as a Seabee and left Young and his younger brother Hugh in the care of a housekeeper.
 Young's father returned after the war and became a plant superintendent for a citrus company.
 Young attended Orlando High School, where he competed in football, baseball, and track and field, before he graduated in 1948.

 Young attended the Georgia Institute of Technology on a Naval ROTC scholarship.
 He completed a midshipman cruise aboard USS Missouri, where he worked alongside his future Apollo 10 crewmate Thomas P. Stafford, and another aboard USS Newport News.
 His senior year, Young served as regiment commander of his ROTC detachment.
 He was a member of the honor societies Scabbard and Blade, Tau Beta Pi, Omicron Delta Kappa, Phi Kappa Phi, ANAK Society, and the Sigma Chi fraternity.
 In 1952, Young graduated second in his class with a Bachelor of Science degree in aeronautical engineering and was commissioned as an ensign in the U.S. Navy on June 6, 1952.